minimike86/remediatetheflag/docs/create.md

       docker push 1234567891234.dkr.ecr.us-east-2.amazonaws.com/remediatetheflag/exercise:newRTFExercise-latest
       ```

+    At this point, follow step 7 in the [configuration guide](https://github.com/sk4ddy/remediatetheflag/blob/master/docs/configure.md) to register the exercise on your RTF regional Gateways.

 ### RTF Agent & Automated Checker

  When requesting the real-time status of the remediation of a vulnerability or to collect logs and code diff, the RTF Portal issues a request to the RTF Gateway where the exercise is running to check the results or collect the artefacts.
 The RTF Gateway then issues a request to the RTF Agent running in the container of the RTF Exercise.

   ![tests_flow](img/tests_flow.png)